Science, Management and Capacity Building for Health

 Dr. Cheruvelil is an anthropologist and behavioral ecologist who addresses problems at the intersection of human health, the lived environment, and culture through a socio-ecological systems framework prioritizing and working in partnership with black, indigenous, and communities of color.
 He seeks to 1) clarify the roles and effects of root causes on social determinants of health, 2) advance scientific understanding of the biobehavioral (intersection of biology and behavior) basis of health outcomes, and 3) connect patterns in the human behavior and environment with processes understood through the analysis of large datasets, modeling, and simulation.

-Petal Grower, PhD
+Petal Grower, PHD

 Although social justice has long been a part of my personal life and practice, it wasn’t until I began my PhD in Developmental Psychology that I reflected critically on integrating diversity, equity, and inclusion into my research.
 My work as a graduate student and postdoctoral scholar took many forms, focusing on topics such as women’s sexual agency, the impact of historical and present-day stereotypes on mental health and self-esteem, and the confluence of identity- and disciplinary biases in tenure and promotion review processes that harm marginalized scholars in higher education.
 This research trajectory made me increasingly aware of and appreciate the need for structural interventions to solve structural problems.